 Sarah Chen, PE

-Engineering firms spend 0.17% of revenue on marketing.
+Engineering firms spend 0.17% of revenue on marketing (RMA data).
 That’s ~$11K/year for the average firm.
 Most of it goes to an agency that writes about ‘innovative solutions.’
-Meanwhile, your team produces technical reports, field photos, and project data every week that would position you as the expert — if anyone published it.
+Meanwhile, 58% of engineers read marketer-written content with skepticism (IEEE GlobalSpec).
+They want technical depth from someone who’s done the work.
+Your team produces reports, field photos, and project data every week that would build that credibility.
+It just never gets published.

 1,243 likes87 comments31 reposts